ppetrovtv/pine_script_docs/source/language/Functions_and_annotations.rst

    or `strategy <https://www.tradingview.com/study-script-reference/v4/#fun_strategy>`__
 -  determining the inputs of a script using
    `input <https://www.tradingview.com/study-script-reference/v4/#fun_input>`__
--  determing the outputs of a script using
+-  determining the outputs of a script using
    `plot <https://www.tradingview.com/study-script-reference/v4/#fun_plot>`__

 In addition to having side effects, a few annotations such as ``plot`` and ``hline``